marcinkuzminski/rhodecode/README.rst

 RhodeCode Features
 ------------------

-- Has it's own middleware to handle mercurial_ protocol requests.
+- Has its own middleware to handle mercurial_ protocol requests.
   Each request can be logged and authenticated.
 - Runs on threads unlike hgweb.
 You can make multiple pulls/pushes simultaneous.
   Supports http/https and LDAP